Chicken Noodle Soup is a classic recipe with chicken, carrots, celery, onion, and egg noodles in a seasoned broth, ready in under 45 minutes!

 Chicken Noodle Soup Recipe with Rotisserie Chicken

 Instead of using raw chicken, you can speed up the process by using already cooked rotisserie chicken.

 - Cut up the chicken breasts and set to the side.

-- Add the cooked chicken and simmer for an additional 10 minutes, add the cooked pasta and serve.
+- Remove the carcass, add the cooked chicken and simmer for an additional 10 minutes, add the cooked pasta and serve.

 If you need to make this in a hurry, you can buy the pre-chopped vegetables along with the rotisserie chicken.
 It’s the fastest way to make this chicken noodle soup recipe, and always turns out great.
 You can also plan a bit ahead and chop the vegetables and store them in your fridge ahead of time.

 Slow Cooker Chicken Noodle Soup

 - Add all ingredients except for the pasta to the slow cooker.
 Cook on high for 4 hours, or on low for 8 hours.

 - Remove the chicken and shred, then return to the slow cooker with the cooked pasta and serve.